Skip to main content

 The forward pressure indicator on a Marker binding

 For your safety, ski binding adjustment is very important.
-The DIN setting determines how much force is required to release your boots from the bindings in the event you fall.
+The DIN setting determines how much force is required to release your boots from the bindings if you fall.
 If your bindings are too loose, your boots may release too easily, causing you to fall.
 On the other hand, if your bindings are too tight, your boots may not release at all, which could lead to a serious skiing injury.

 Another reason ski binding adjustment is important is that it improves your performance.
 If your bindings are too tight, they can restrict your movement and make it difficult to ski.
 Properly adjusted bindings can also help you feel more comfortable and in control while skiing.